 Call: 1983 Silk: 2000

-Alistair Macdonald QC prosecutes and defends in the most serious crime cases including murder and serious drugs offences including industrial scale...
+Alistair Macdonald KC prosecutes and defends in the most serious crime cases, including murder and serious drugs offences.
+His particular strength...

 Call: 1982 Silk: 2003

-Simon Jackson QC is regularly instructed in serious criminal cases, principally homicide, regulatory cases, (including corporate manslaughter),...
+Simon Jackson KC is regularly instructed in serious criminal (principally homicide), regulatory (including corporate manslaughter), professional...

 Call: 1994 Silk: 2014

-Jason was called to the Bar in 1994 and commenced pupillage in Chambers in 1995 and became a member in 1996 practicing initially in general crime,...
+Jason Pitter KC was called to the Bar in 1994 and commenced pupillage in Chambers in 1995 and became a member in 1996 practicing initially in general...

 As an Ag.
-Puisne Judge in Trinidad, Ian tried 11 capital murder cases.
-Of 34 years call, he now defends and prosecutes general crime, specialising in...
+Puisne Judge in Trinidad, Ian Brook tried 11 capital murder cases.
+Of 34 years call, he now defends and prosecutes general crime,...

-Ashley Tucker is a civil practitioner in the chancery field with a particular practice in Wills, Probate and Property but still retains his interest...
+Ashley Tucker is a civil practitioner with a particular preference for Wills, Probate and Property but still retains an interest in commercial law,...

-Vincent was called to the bar in 1998 and has a Masters degree in mental health law.
-In his well-established criminal practice he accepts instructions...
+Vincent Ward was called to the bar in 1998 and has a Masters degree in mental health law.
+In his well-established criminal practice he accepts...

-Jeremy joined chambers in 2015 having previously practiced in London at 2 King’s Bench Walk.
-He has built a successful practice defending ranging from...
+Jeremy joined chambers in 2015 having previously spent 11 years in London at 2 King’s Bench Walk and was called to the bar in 2004.
+He specialises...

 Adam Birkby is a highly respected specialist in criminal, regulatory and disciplinary law.
 Whether being led by the pre-eminent silks on circuit,...

-Jessica is a specialist criminal barrister.
-She prosecutes as a level 3 CPS panel advocate and defends in complex criminal cases.
-Having prior...
+Jessica Slaughter is a specialist criminal barrister.
+She prosecutes as a level 4 CPS panel advocate and defends in complex criminal cases.
+Having...